sadanand-singh/Blog/stories/home.rst

     This space is for my personal views on different subjects.
 If you have interests in any of these topics, you are welcome to have a peek into my world.
 Please jot down your views through comments or any of the social media links.

-    *"We should take care not to make the intellect our God; it has, of course, powerful muscles, but no personality."  -- Albert Einstein*
+    {{% block-quotes quote="We should take care not to make the intellect our God; it has, of course, powerful muscles, but no personality." source="Albert Einstein" %}}

 Recent Posts